Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 My husband is a master in the field of reselling.
 He spends a good portion of his time shopping for items that have been discounted so that he can, in turn, sell them in his store.
 Occasionally, I join him on what he refers to as "thrifting runs."

-One of the malls he frequents has several small shops that routinely run clearance specials on jewelry, handbags, clothing and other merchandise that is ripe for resale.
-Several years ago, purely by chance, I happened to accompany him on one of his numerous visits to one particular store.
-It was there that I would have a chance meeting with someone who would later pay me a most unexpected visit.
+One of the malls he frequents has several small shops that routinely run clearance specials on jewelry, handbags, clothing, and other merchandise that is ripe for resale.
+Several years ago, purely by chance, I accompanied him on one of his numerous visits to one store.
+There, I would have a chance to meet with someone who would later pay me a most unexpected visit.

 As my husband perused the clearance racks, I struck up a conversation with the young woman who was running the cash register.
-She was very friendly and opened up to me as though we were old friends.
-The store was dead that day and we were the only customers so I was, for lack of a better term, a captive audience.
+She was friendly and opened up to me like we were old friends.
+The store was dead that day, and we were the only customers, so I was, for lack of a better term, a captive audience.

 I can't say how long we were in the store that day, but it seemed like ages.
-Unlike my husband, I am not much of a shopper and tend to get bored of the whole scene pretty quickly.
+Unlike my husband, I am not much of a shopper and tend to quickly get bored with the whole scene.
 To be completely honest, it was also a bit uncomfortable to hear so much personal information from a virtual stranger.

 To say that the clerk was forthcoming would be a great understatement.
 She told me about her strained relationship with her mother.
 I learned that she lived with her father and her on-again, off-again boyfriend.
 She also told me that they all drank too much.
 She was also allergic to just about every kind of food and could rarely eat without suffering horrendous stomach aches.

 I'm a bit ashamed to say that it was a tremendous relief when my husband finally joined us at the register with an armload of treasures that he had discovered among the discounted goods.
 As soon as he approached the counter, the clerk immediately halted our conversation.
 At that point, she became completely focused on the task at hand and didn't speak another word to me.